Sinus infections are the result of inflammation of the mucous membranes, and most likely due to an overgrowth of fungi in the nasal cavities.

 - 12-14 ounces of clean, filtered water or distilled water

 Fill the neti-pot or Nasopure with the solution.
 Shake to mix the ingredients.
-Cleanse and irrigate the sinus passages daily.
+Cleanse and irrigate the sinus passages twice daily.

 Nutrient and supplemental support for Sinus Infections